TAOC0002/contract-nli/README.md

 # Span NLI BERT for ContractNLI

 Span NLI BERT is a baseline produced by stanford NLP for ContractNLI.
 Their github repi can be found here: https://github.com/stanfordnlp/contract-nli-bert
+This repo consists of three branches, as detailed below:
+1. main: with context-aware data preprocessing (adding section description to subsections)
+2. stanfordnlp: the Span NLI BERT baseline by stanfordnlp
+3. context-prompt: prompt tuning, and initializing prompts similar to the methods described in https://arxiv.org/abs/2111.02643

 ## Usage